theiterators/mobile-template/template/EAS_INSTRUCTION.md

 4. GITLAB_TOKEN This is a token used for gitlab api.
 It could be a personal access token generated in gitlab account under profile -> preferences -> Access token.
 Make sure [api] checkbox is selected

-5. FIREBASE_APP_ID This is a token used for firebase app upload.
+5. FIREBASE_APP_ID This is an id used for firebase app upload.
 Can be found on firebase settings tab and stored in local [gitlab-ci.yml] file